 Interns are allocated leave in the rotation planner for the year.
 Two weeks are allocated throughout the year, usually in the Emergency Medicine term, and three weeks is paid out at the end of the appointment year.

 Leave is built into the rosters upon appointment.
-HMO's are entitle to 5 weeks annual leave and may be entitled to one week of approved conference leave if the course of study relates to enrolment in a recognised training program and is a training requirement for a College you are enrolled with.
-Evidence of membership may be requested to accompany your application.
-All requests for conference leave need to be submitted to the Medical Workforce Unit by the end of March each year.
+HMO's are entitled to 5 weeks annual leave and may be entitled to one week of approved conference leave if we are able to backfill your roster for the period of conference leave requested.
+All requests for conference leave need to be submitted to the Medical Workforce Unit by the end of March each year in order to considered.

 All junior medical staff are asked to allocate leave preferences with their rotation preferences.
 Whilst we endeavour to provide the leave you have requested, the priority at all times is to ensure that adequate patient care is provided across the organisation and across our rotation partner hospitals.